MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 title: Run RML transformations
 ---

-The [RMLStreamer](https://github.com/RMLio/RMLStreamer/) is a scalable implementation of the [RDF Mapping Language Specifications](https://rml.io/specs/rml/).
+Use the [RDF Mapping Language (RML)](https://rml.io/) to map your structured data (CSV, TSV, SQL, XML, JSON, YAML) to RDF using a declarative mapping language.

-Use the [RDF Mapping Language (RML)](https://rml.io/) to map your structured data (CSV, TSV, SQL, XML, JSON, YAML) to RDF using a declarative mapping language and execute the transformations.
+The [RMLStreamer](/docs/services-utilities#rmlstreamer) is a scalable implementation of the [RDF Mapping Language Specifications](https://rml.io/specs/rml/) to generate RDF out of structured input data streams.

 ## Download files to convert